Thedeezat/CSS-Art-Patrick-Spongebob/README.md

 # About the Project

-Using a combination of HTML elements and intricate CSS styling, I've managed to capture the essence of Patrick Star's character in a pixel-perfect representation.
-The distinctive features that make Patrick who he is, from his wide grin to his endearing googly eyes, have all been crafted using code.
+Using a combination of HTML elements and intricate CSS styling, I've managed to capture the essence of Patrick Star's character in a pixel-perfect representation, have all been crafted using code.

 # Contributions